 10. TiSA could be signed in 2017

 Negotiators had aimed to finish TiSA negotiations in 2016, but this was abandoned after a November ministerial meeting was cancelled, in part due EU concerns over data privacy, market access and the regulation of new services.
-However, negotiations are in their final stages and the aim is for conclusion in 2017.
+The US Trump adminisatration has suspended negotiations but they could be resumed in 2017.

 We need to tell our Government not to trade away regulation of essential services.
 Take action by sending a message to Trade Minister Steve Ciobo.